ramshaw888/tox-auto-env/README.md

 # tox-env-hash

 Never use `tox --recreate` again.
-Virtualenvs created by tox are identified by the dependencies that are installed in it.
+The virtualenv behind your tox environments will always reflect the dependencies at the time of running.

 ### Why
 When testing or developing you may be updating or adding dependencies in the